 - Make sure the GPU try servers are in good health.

 - For more in-depth detail, examine the waterfall at http://build.chromium.org/p/tryserver.chromium.gpu/waterfall .
 Another useful view is http://build.chromium.org/p/tryserver.chromium.gpu/builders .
+See also the Swarming Server Stats tool as described on the GPU testing page.

 - Drill down into individual builder/tester pairs like win_gpu and win_gpu_triggered_tests.